anu-techie/moment2think/README.md

 # moment2think
-#we will take a little moment to motivate
+# spend a little moment remarkable
+# aim of this app is to help people to refresh and getting peace in just a moment with realization.